SonmezYigithan/GameListingApp-iOS/README.md

 - This is a game listing app similar to IMDb or Letterboxd but for video games.
 - This app has been written with `UIkit` using [IGDB API](https://www.igdb.com/api) and utilizes `MVVM architecture`
 - All UI elements are created programmatically.
 No storyboard is used.
+- I used Adaptor Pattern to separate multiple CollectionViews

 ### Technologies and Libraries
 - MVVM